mrExplorist/Easy-Devops/Kubernetes/kubernetes.md

 <img src="https://cdn.sanity.io/images/6icyfeiq/production/b0d01c6c9496b910ab29d2746f9ab109d10fb3cf-1320x588.png?w=952&h=424&q=75&fit=max&auto=format&dpr=2" alt="k8s loadbalancing" width="600px">

-LoadBalancer service type creates an external load balancer (provided by the cloud provider) and routes traffic to the service from outside the cluster.
-This type is suitable for scenarios where you want to expose the service to external users.
+The LoadBalancer service type automatically provisions an external load balancer (e.g., a cloud load balancer) and exposes the service externally with a public IP address.
+This type combines the functionalities of NodePort and ClusterIP services while adding external load balancing.

+Use Cases:

+- When you want to expose a service to external users over the internet.
+- Ideal for applications with high traffic that need load balancing.

 #### Creating a LoadBalancer Service